yrevocnu/psychedelic-glass-bead-game/README.md

 1. `!new` <-- starts new PGBG session
 1. `!draw` <-- lists decks
 1. `!draw {{deck}}` <-- draws a card in a deck

+## MongoDB

+1. There are scripts for reseeding the database.
+Be careful not to do this with the production DB! (even if you have the .env for it)